Mil Mi-24: First deployment and combat

 Despite facing strong resistance from Afghan rebels, the Mi-24 proved to be very destructive.
 The rebels called the Mi-24 "Shaitan-Arba (Satan's Chariot)".
 In one case, an Mi-24 pilot who was out of ammunition managed to rescue a company of infantry by maneuvering aggressively towards Mujahideen guerrillas and scaring them off.
 The Mi-24 was popular with ground troops, since it could stay on the battlefield and provide fire as needed, while "fast mover" strike jets could only stay for a short time before heading back to base to refuel.

 The Mi-24's favoured munition was the 80 mm S-8 rocket, the 57 mm S-5 having proven too light to be effective.
 The 23 mm gun pod was also popular.
 Extra rounds of rocket ammunition were often carried internally so that the crew could land and self-reload in the field.
 The Mi-24 could carry ten 100 kg iron bombs for attacks on camps or strongpoints, while harder targets could be dealt with a load of four 250 kg or two 500 kg iron bombs.
 Some Mi-24 crews became experts at dropping bombs precisely on targets.
 Fuel-air explosive bombs were also used in a few instances, though crews initially underestimated the sheer blast force of such weapons and were caught by the shock waves.
-The 9K114 Shturm was used infrequently, largely due to a lack of targets early in the war that required the precision and range the missile offered and a need to keep to stocks of anti tank missiles in Europe.
-After the Mujahideen got access to more advanced anti aircraft weapons later in the war the Shturm was used more often by Mi-24 units.
+The 9K114 Shturm was used infrequently, largely due to a lack of targets early in the war that required the precision and range the missile offered and a need to keep stocks of antitank missiles in Europe.
+After the Mujahideen got access to more advanced antiaircraft weapons later in the war the Shturm was used more often by Mi-24 units.

 Combat experience quickly demonstrated the disadvantages of having an Mi-24 carrying troops.
 Gunship crews found the soldiers a concern and a distraction while being shot at, and preferred to fly lightly loaded anyway, especially given their operations from high ground altitudes in Afghanistan.
 Mi-24 troop compartment armour was often removed to reduce weight.
 Troops would be carried in Mi-8 helicopters while the Mi-24s provided fire support.